When Is the Best Time to Pay Your Credit Card Bill?

 cushion ai calendar sync feature

 Cushion is an intuitive money management app that can help you build your credit history and avoid late fees.
-It consolidates all your bill payments into one screen so you can track them effortlessly.
-Additionally, the app syncs with your Google Calendar, providing real-time updates and deadline reminders.
-These ensure your payments are made on time.
+It consolidates all your bill payments into one screen so you can track them with less effort.
+Additionally, the app syncs with your Google Calendar, giving you real-time updates and deadline reminders and making sure you pay on time.
 Safeguard your credit score and avoid penalties by signing up for Cushion.

-How does the credit card billing cycle work?
+How does a credit card’s billing cycle work?

-Credit cards operate on a monthly billing cycle consisting of three important dates:
+Credit cards follow a monthly billing cycle consisting of three important dates:

-• Statement Closing Date: Marks the end of your billing cycle, where all transactions are compiled to generate a statement.
-Any activity after this date will appear on your next statement.
-When your statement is produced, it will show a statement balance.
-This is calculated by adding new charges and subtracting payments made during the cycle.
+• Statement Closing Date: The end of your billing cycle, where all transactions are compiled to generate a statement.
+Any activity after this date will appear on next month’s statement.
+It will provide you with your statement balance, which is calculated by adding your new charges and subtracting any payments you made during the cycle.

-• Due Date: The date your payment is due, usually set about three weeks after the statement date.
+• Due Date: The day your bill is due, usually set about three weeks after the statement date.
 Paying at least the minimum by this date keeps your account in good standing.
 Failure to pay at least the minimum by this date will result in a late fee.

 • Reporting Date: The date when your credit card issuer reports your credit information to the credit bureaus.
 It’s not mentioned on your bill, but it’s typically around your statement closing date.